Gonza055/Gonza055.github.io/index.md

 ## Contact

-If you’d like to talk about internships, ML systems, or data-driven projects, you can reach me via:
+If you’d like to discuss opportunities for **Spring or Summer 2026 internships**, ML systems work, or data-driven engineering projects, you can reach me at:

 - **Email:** gloayza5@byu.edu
-- **LinkedIn:** (add your LinkedIn URL)
+- **LinkedIn:** <a href="https://www.linkedin.com/in/gonzaloayza" target="_blank" rel="noopener">gonzaloayza</a>

 ---

 <style>
-/* STANFORD-STYLE PALETTE: muy sobrio */
+/* STANFORD-STYLE PALETTE: sober, academic */
 :root {
   --home-border: #e5e7eb;
   --home-text-main: #111827;